Some posts contain compensated links. Please read this disclaimer for more info.

 If you’re just getting started on your travel planning journey, you may want to read the following two posts first:

 We’re often asked what to do in Croatia?
-Because there are so many ways to experience the magic of Croatia, it’s really hard to choose between all available options and places to see in Croatia.
+Because there are so many ways to experience the magic of Croatia, it’s tough to choose between all available options and places to see in Croatia.
 Below, we help you decide.